stacks-network/docs/nakamoto-upgrade/nakamoto.md

 This testnet is what is covered in this doc.

-Here is graphic outlining the differeces, click to zoom.
+Here is graphic outlining the differences, click to zoom.

 <img src="../.gitbook/assets/image (1).png" alt="" data-size="original">